- What is a Public Defender?

 Answer: Yes.
 The Public Defender, Assistant Public

-Defender, Senior Deputy Public Defender and Deputy Public Defender are
+Defender, Senior Deputy Public Defenders and Deputy Public Defenders are

-all lawyers licensed to practice law in the State of California by the
+all lawyers licensed through the State Bar to practice law in the State of California.

 Answer: No. The police rely upon your voluntary

-desire to talk to them; no one can be forced to talk to the police.
+decision to talk to them--no one can be forced to talk to the police.

-However, if you voluntary choose to talk to the police, anything you
+However, if you voluntary decide to talk to the police, anything you

 say can and will be used against you in court.
 If you are arrested, it

-is suggested that you request to speak to a lawyer and obtain advice
+is highly recommended that you request to speak to a lawyer before answering any questions, and obtain advice

-from that lawyer before answering any questions from the police.
+from that lawyer before deciding to answer any questions.
 If you

 cannot afford to hire an attorney for this purpose, it is incumbent